MahmoudGh1/Fake-Organization/README.md

 A full-stack e-commerce demo built to showcase a luxury furniture retail experience and to serve as an integration testbed for [SupportNest](https://github.com/) (an AI customer support widget).
 The project consists of a TypeScript/Express/MongoDB API and a React + Vite storefront.

-> ⚠️ This is a sandbox/demo project — see [Security Notes](#security-notes) before deploying publicly.

 ---

 ## Table of Contents